En riktig jul

-En riktig jul ("A Real Christmas") was the 2007 "SVT Christmas calendar", broadcast by Sveriges Television (SVT).
+En riktig jul ("A Real Christmas") is the 2007 Sveriges Television's Christmas calendar, broadcast by Sveriges Television (SVT).

 The TV series was produced in January-March 2007.
 It was recorded at Ålstensgatan ("Ålsten Street") in Ålsten, Stockholm Municipality and at Årsta torg in Årsta, southern Stockholm.
 It was also recorded in studio until June.

 It was directed by Simon Kaijser da Silva and written by Pernilla Oljelund and Hans Rosenfeldt.

 Plot

 Mila is a 10-year-old girl who lives with her mother Katerina, who likes the neighbour Klas, but Mila doesn't like him and wants "En riktig jul" ("A Real Christmas") only with her and Katerina.
 She writes "En riktig jul" on a wish list to Father Christmas.
 Then the "tomtenissa" Elfrid comes for helping her.